jasminehn/jasminehn/README.md

 - 🚀 I'm a Software Engineering Intern at NASA
 - 👩🏾‍💻 I study computer science at John Carroll University
 - 👀 I’m interested in software development, UX/UI design, cybersecurity, robotics, and machine learning
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning GCP
 - 🤔 Need some help with technical interviews
 - 💭 Let's get to know each other!